-The 2021 ACA (Obamacare) Open Enrollment period begins on November 1, 2020 and ends on December 15, 2020.
+On January 28, 2021, C.M.S. announced a 90 day Special Enrollment period due to COVID-19 which begins on February 15, 2021 and ends on May 15, 2021.
+During this Special Enrollment period you can purchase ACA-qualified (Obamacare) health insurance on a guaranteed issue basis (no preexisting condition exclusions and no health questions).
 To determine if you qualify for an APTC – Advance Premium Tax Credit – (Obamacare subsidy) SCROLL DOWN THIS PAGE.

 All ACA-qualified (Obamacare) health insurance policies must cover the following list of preventive services without charging you a copayment or coinsurance.
 This is true even if you haven’t met your yearly deductible.
 Click “See The List” below.
 Be sure to click on “For all Adults”, “For Women” and “For Children” to see entire list.